 We believe that brand recognition should expand beyond your website and into the content of your emails.
 The trouble here is that by default, WooCommerce allows for very little control over the content and style of your transactional emails.
 You can style a few colors and edit some of the text, but the overall feel is left very basic and bland.
 Who wants that?

 At Kadence Themes we take it upon ourselves to set our users up for success.
 That’s why we created the Kadence WooCommerce Email Designer Plugin.
-It allows you to not only customize the wording and content of your woocommerce email, but it also allows you to fully style and customize your emails to match the branding of your company.
+It allows you to not only customize the wording and content of your WooCommerce email, but it allows you to fully style and customize your emails to match the branding of your company.
 You can also live preview and test send emails so you can see exactly what your customers are seeing.
-You can also import pre-built designs that you can easily import, or you can build your own, exactly as you want it!
+This plugin comes with pre-built designs that you can easily import, or you can build your own, exactly as you want it!

 Optimizing the Experience